S'mores and More!

 These fun s'mores variations will be just the trick to make them exciting again.

 - For less mess, make your s'mores in waffle cones.
 Just fill the cone with marshmallows, candy bits, and whatever else you want.
-Wrap the cone in aluminum foil and put it into the fire for about 5-10 minutes to melt it.
+Wrap the cone in aluminum foil and put it into the fire for about 5 to 10 minutes to melt it.

 - Try s'mores with a different type of candy.
 Make minty s'mores using Andes mints.
 Other candy types that are great to use are Reese's cups, white chocolate, and Hershey's with almonds.